Early Childhood Team

 Who are the members of the Early Childhood and Kindergarten TransitionTeams?

-The Early Childhood Team and the Kindergarten Transition Team are comprised of highly experienced professionals including general education and special education teachers, school psychologists, speech language pathologists, and motor therapists.
+The Early Childhood Team is comprised of highly experienced professionals including general education and special education teachers, school psychologists, speech language pathologists, and motor therapists.

 Enrolling in Kindergarten